Top 10 Reasons to Use a Recruiting Research Firm

 Recruiting research firms, such as Intellerati, are positioned as an alternative to traditional executive search firms.
 Executive search research firms uncover and map prospective candidates — a process known as candidate identification (“candidate ID”) and name generation (“name gen”).
 Recruiting research firms also profile candidates by enhancing the candidate records with career details, phone and email information, and other relevant information.
 Even better, some executive search research firms contact and qualify prospects, delivering interested and qualified candidates to your doorstep.

 Having a recruiting research firm focus on the front end of an executive search saves you valuable time and enables you to focus on more important matters.
 It frees you up to usher interested candidates through to hire.
 Moreover, recruitment research firms serve as a natural extension of your own team without increasing headcount.
 They serve as subject matter experts.
-In fact, the really good research firms can help your recruiters and talent acquisition teams gain a competitive advantage by leveraging the power of actionable intelligence.
+In fact, great recruiting research firms can help your recruiters and talent acquisition teams gain a competitive advantage by leveraging the power of actionable intelligence.
 Of course, to enjoy the advantages of an executive search intelligence firm, you simply need a reason to begin.
 Here are 10 reasons to use a Recruiting Research Firm.

 1. Retained search is not an option.

 Retained executive search firms charge fees that often are in excess of $100,000 per search engagement.
 Clearly, from a budgetary perspective, retained firms are not the right choice for every executive search.
 Moreover, retained search engagements fail to complete 40% of the time.
-Recruiting research research firms offer a more collaborative, transparent, and flexible approach that reduces the risk of failure and gives you the opportunity to save.
+Recruiting research firms offer a collaborative, transparent, and flexible approach that reduces the risk of failure and gives you the opportunity to save.

 2. Contingency search is not working for you.